 The Group provides for 12-month ECL for all financial assets included in rental receivable under a finance lease, other receivables and deposits at initial recognition.
-Where there is a significant deterioration in credit risk or when the rental receivable under a finance lease and other receivables is assessed to be credit-impaired, the Group provides for lifetime ECL.
+Where there is a significant deterioration in credit risk or when the rental receivable under a finance lease and other receivables and deposits is assessed to be credit-impaired, the Group provides for lifetime ECL.
 The ECL incorporate forward looking information such as forecast of economic conditions.
-Based on the credit rating of the debtors, loss on collection is not material hence no provision is considered, except for a specific lifetime loss allowance provision, using the default rate in respect of the credit rating of the debtor which is 87.5%, is made for a third party in which the loans receivable are considered as not recoverable during the year.
+Based on the credit rating of the debtors, loss on collection is not material.
+In 2020, a specific lifetime loss allowance provision, using the default rate in respect of the credit rating of the debtor which was 87.5%, was made for a third party in which the loans receivable were considered as not recoverable.
+However, the loans receivable are settled and written off during the year.

-There were no financial assets included in rental receivable under a finance lease, other receivables and deposits written off during the year.
+Other than loan receivables, there were no financial assets included in rental receivable under a finance lease, other receivables and deposits written off during the year.